Trochanteric bursitis is a common cause of hip pain and also involves inflammation of the bursa at the hip.

 - A bursa is a normal part of everyone’s anatomy.

-- A bursa is small sac filled with fluid usually found near or over a bony prudence.
+- It is a small sac of fluid near bony areas.
 It’s job is to counteract friction between the bone and the movement muscles over the bone as they contract.

 - “Bursitis” is when the bursa becomes irritated and inflamed Bursitis around the hip